MooVC/MooVC.Architecture/README.md

 - Added Cqrs.Services.SynchronousQueryEngine to facilitate migration from synchronous to asynchronous implementations of Cqrs.Services.IQueryEngine.
 - Added Cqrs.Services.SynchronousQueryHandler to facilitate migration from synchronous to asynchronous implementations of Cqrs.Services.IQueryHandler.
 - Added Ddd.Services.SynchronousBus to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.IBus and Ddd.Services.Bus.
+- Added Ddd.Services.SynchronousProjector to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.IProjector.
 - Added Ddd.Services.Reconciliation.SynchronousAggregateReconciliationProxy to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IAggregateReconciliationProxy.
 - Added Ddd.Services.Reconciliation.SynchronousAggregateReconciler to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IAggregateReconciler.
 - Added Ddd.Services.Reconciliation.SynchronousEventReconciler to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IEventReconciler.